encheres-immo/auction-tools/.changeset/new-pugs-clap.md

 "@encheres-immo/auction-widget": patch
 ---

-fix the connected user name when he has already bid
+Fixed an issue where the connected user's bids showed their anonymous ID instead of 'You'.